aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/30-hello-cdk/100-cleanup.md

 ```

 While you are at it, you can also safely delete the `hello/hello_construct.py`
 file as we won't be needing that anymore, either.
+Ensure the `from hello_construct import HelloConstruct`
+is also removed from `hello/hello_stack.py` after deleteing the file.

 ## cdk diff